Doug Wojcik

 About Doug Wojcik

-Doug Wojcik is a veteran college basketball coach with more than 30 years of experience.
-Currently, Wojcik is the Assistant Coach for Tom Izzo and the Michigan State Spartans.
+Wojcik now has more than 30 years of experience as a college basketball coach.
+Currently, Wojcik is the Associate Head Coach for Tom Izzo and the Michigan State Spartans.
 A Division I head coach for nine years, Wojcik averaged 20 wins per season while compiling an overall record of 178-121 (.595), and an overall conference record of 88-58 (.602).
 In addition to his teams’ success on the court, all 21 of Wojcik’s senior student-athletes earned their degrees, achieving a nine-year graduation rate of 100 percent.

-In the last five seasons, Michigan State has won two Big Ten regular season championships, the 2019 Big Ten tournament championship, and advanced to the 2019 NCAA Final Four and the 2023 NCAA Sweet 16.
+In the last six seasons, Michigan State has won two Big Ten regular season championships, the 2019 Big Ten tournament championship, and advanced to the 2019 NCAA Final Four and the 2023 NCAA Sweet 16.
+The Spartans have also extended their consecutive NCAA tournament streak to 26 years (2nd longest in the nation).

 20 Wins per Season Average • 178-121 (.595) Record